writememe/blog.danielteycheney.com/content/posts/im-going-ccnp-emeritus.md

 The current networking landscape and it’s breadth is significantly larger and more complex compared to when I started my networking journey.
 The amount of network vendors and constructs has resulted in Cisco losing its market share and control over the network industry.

-As a result, holding a Cisco certification has less gravitas that it one did.
+As a result, holding a Cisco certification has less gravitas than it once did.
 One has to question, whether making a time or financial investment in Cisco networking certifications are going to give you that return on that investment.

 The last Cisco certification I gained was the Cisco Certified DevNet Associate in early 2021.
 I thought that the exam was fair in terms of assessing your knowledge of the topics.